-April 2019 MyCare enrollment data will be used for the July 1, 2019 through December 31, 2019 MEMA development.
+• April 2020 MyCare enrollment data is anticipated to be used for the July 1, 2020 through December 31, 2020 MEMA development.

 MEMA will account for the variation in HIC Franchise Fee payments by MCOP.
-MEMA will be applied to the July 2019 capitation rates less the HIC Franchise Fee and tax amounts.
+MEMA will be applied to the July 2020 capitation rates less the HIC Franchise Fee and tax amounts.
 We will then apply MCOP-specific HIC Franchise Fee and tax amounts to the normalized rates on a budget neutral basis.
 Community Well rate cells are excluded from MEMA; however, they are subject to the HIC Franchise fee.
 For these rate cells, we will apply adjustments to account for variation in projected HIC Franchise Fee amounts by MCOP.